BSB80120 – Graduate Diploma of Management (Learning)

 CRICOS Course Code: 107907A

 Our Graduate Diploma of Management (Learning) course at ABM is structured to allow you to maximise your knowledge in your chosen field of specialty.
 Our Graduate Diploma of Management (Learning) reflects the role of individuals who apply highly specialised knowledge and skills in the field of organisational learning and capability development.
-Individuals in these roles generate and evaluate complex ideas.
-They also initiate, design and execute major learning and developmental functions with an organisation.
+When you successfully initiate, design and execute major learning and developmental functions with an organisation.
 Individuals in this field of work tend to have full responsibility and accountability for the personal output and work of others, and as a result, strong leadership qualities are crucial.

 More information is available via the My Skills Website: